XRTK/com.xrtk.core/articles/02-Configuration.md

 > **Note:** All of the Mixed Reality Toolkit's Systems and Services require a profile to run.
 Data Providers and additional custom services defined by developers may optionally include a profile.

-When profiles are created by the Toolkit, they are then placed in the following folder:
+When profiles are created by the XRTK, they are then placed in the following folder:

-> `Assets\XRTK.Generated\CustomProfiles`
+> `Assets\XRTK.Generated`

 This path can be customized by updating your preference in the preferences window.